 When thinking about energy, it’s important to be aware of the appliances in your household that are likely to consume the most energy.
 Refrigerators are probably the heaviest users of power in your household (a typical 1990 refrigerator releases more than 1,200 pounds of CO2 each year), but dishwashers, washing machines and televisions aren’t far behind.
 And always remember that the financial and environmental benefits don’t stop with buying an energy-friendly appliance – you have to be aware of how you use it, too, which is why you’ll find some efficiency tips further down the article.
-Lastly, unlike with furniture, be very careful of buying second-hand: newer appliances are almost certain to be more efficient and will likely save you money in the long run (that’s even before you factor in the cost of extra repairs).
+Lastly, unlike with furniture, be very careful of buying second-hand: newer appliances that you can get from a licensed appliance store are almost certain to be more efficient and will likely save you money in the long run (that’s even before you factor in the cost of extra repairs).

 Refrigerators with a top freezer are by far the most efficient variety on offer, using an impressive 10-25% less electricity than a bottom-freezer model or side-by-side doors.
 Depending on your location, look out for a refrigerator that scores well on the European energy label or that has been certified as energy efficient with an Energy Star rating.
 Make sure you buy the right size for your needs – you don’t want to waste energy on cooling empty shelves or be forced to buy a back-up fridge.